Gravitational waves from a scotogenic two-loop neutrino mass model: One-loop expression for the physical trilinear Higgs coupling

 \section{One-loop expression for the physical trilinear Higgs coupling}

-In the zero external momentum approximation, only fields with the mass near or above the Higgs field provide with leading corrections to the Higgs triple coupling, which in our model includes the top quark and all BSM scalar fields at the NLO.
+In the limit where the external momentum goes to zero, only the fields with mass near or above the Higgs field provide with leading corrections to the Higgs triple coupling, which in our model includes the top quark and all BSM scalar fields at the NLO.
 The neutral heavy Majorana fields do not contribute to the amplitude, since they do not couple directly to the Higgs boson before and after the EW symmetry breaking.
 Following Ref.~\cite{Camargo-Molina:2016moz}, the one-loop corrections involving the top quark reads as

-where $m_t ~ 172.76~\mathrm{GeV}$ is the top mass.
+where $m_t \approx 172.76~\mathrm{GeV}$ is the top mass.
 The NLO contribution coming from the scalar fields reads

 where for simplicity of presentation we have $k = 1\dots 8 \equiv \eta^\pm, h_1, h_2, \eta_R, \varphi_R, \sigma_I, \eta_I, \varphi_I$.
 The superscript ``(0)'' indicates tree-level accuracy.
 The loop function $\mathcal{F}$ is defined as \cite{Camargo-Molina:2016moz}